-Keys maintains his dismissal was groundless and said he would contest it with help from the union that represents Reuters journalists, the Newspaper Guild of New York.
+Keys tweeted that his dismissal was groundless and he would contest it with help from the union that represents Reuters journalists, the Newspaper Guild of New York.
 Deborah Zabarenko, the unit chair of the union at Reuters, said in an email that the Guild "does plan to grieve this and arbitrate it if necessary."

 We are living longer but not creating financial plans to keep pace.
 Advisers give tips on how to make sure you don’t outlive your money.
 Video